Babbe03/prof-web/content/blog/fonts/index.md

 ---
-title: "What drives student Motivation?"
+title: "What Drives Student Motivation?"
 subtitle: "Understanding and being able to foster intrinsic motivation"
 excerpt: "Motivation is why we do what we do, and getting students to do anything requires them to be motivated.
 If you desire to get your students to do work, listen to you talk, and show up to class, you have to understand what drives and motivated them.
 Without that understanding you are left trying to forcibly drag a horse, when all it requires is a pat and a nudge."
 date: 2021-01-27
-author: "Abbe Knutsson"
+author: ""
 draft: false
 tags:
   - style